Pelosi snaps at reporter over Biden allegation, doubles down on support: 'I don't need a lecture'

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-House Speaker Nancy Pelosi, D-Calif., doubled down on her support for Joe Biden on Thursday in the face of a sexual assault allegation against him and had continuous exchanges with reporters who questioned her endorsement of the former vice president.
+House Speaker Nancy Pelosi, D-Calif., doubled down on her support for Joe Biden on Thursday in the face of a sexual assault allegation against him and had contentious exchanges with reporters who questioned her endorsement of the former vice president.

 During her Capitol press conference, the first question to the speaker was about Biden, but Pelosi shut down the reporter, saying she first wanted to address the topic on hand — expanding broadband access as part of the broader coronavirus stimulus measures.